AmitSP-beep/Anime-Rating-Regression-Analysis/README.md

 - **Categorical Variables**:
   - One-Hot Encoding (OHE) was applied to categorical variables (e.g., media type, rating) to prepare them for the regression analysis.

-Here's the revised structure for **Point 5: Modeling**, with the order adjusted:

-Here’s a revised structure for **Point 4: Exploratory Data Analysis (EDA)**, following the format you provided:

 ---

 ###  Exploratory Data Analysis (EDA)